cayblood/favorite-recipes/salsa.md

 1. Core the tomato, optionally seeding it by cutting across the width and squeezing out the seeds and liquid.
 Chop it finely and scoop it into a small bowl.
 2. If you want a milder sauce, seed the chiles, then chop them very finely and add them to the tomatoes.
+3. Peel and chop the onion finely; add it to the bowl.
-3. Peel the garlic clove and crush it; then add it to the bowl.
+4. Peel the garlic clove and crush it; then add it to the bowl.
-4. Finely chop the coriander and add it to the bowl.
+5. Finely chop the coriander and add it to the bowl.
-5. Stir in the vinegar and water and mix the ingredients well.
+6. Stir in the vinegar and water and mix the ingredients well.
-6. Salt to taste.
+7. Salt to taste.
 Best to let it sit for a little while so that the salt can interact with the vinegar and other ingredients.

 (Adapted from *Authentic Mexican* by Rick Bayless)